First look at Jewel Changi Airport’s Canopy Park, Sky Nets, slides and mazes

 THE DISCOVERY SLIDES

 Nearby sits an art sculpture that doubles up as a playground.
-The Discovery Slides attraction is made up of four slides and the work of art sits at an incline – 3 metres high on one end, and about 7 metres high on the other.
+The Discovery Slides attraction is made up of four slides and the work of art sits at an incline – 3m high on one end, and about 7m high on the other.

-At the edge of its 6.5-metre-high platform is a viewing deck that offers a picturesque view of the HSBC Rain Vortex and the lush indoor forest that lines Jewel.
+At the edge of its 6.5m-high platform is a viewing deck that offers a picturesque view of the HSBC Rain Vortex and the lush indoor forest that lines Jewel.

 The underside of the mega slide is also covered in a mirror finish, helping the playground blend naturally into the Jewel’s greenery.